 - Represented Ferring B.V. at the Supreme Court in a case involving a patent covering hormone deficiency treatment.

-- Represented a company in a copyright and trade secret dispute involving a software program.
+- Represented a national technology company in a copyright, unfair competition, and trade secret dispute involving a software program.

 - Represented Netscape in a patent infringement suit involving Web cookies technology.